The Textbook Character Treatise

 Number of Inherent Powers

 When determining a character's inherent super powers, start by figuring out exactly how many he or she will have to begin with.
-This is done simply by rolling randomly on table 4, which will give a character anywhere between two and seven ascendant powers with which to fight (or commit) crime.
+This is done by rolling randomly on table 4, which will give a character anywhere between two and seven ascendant powers with which to fight (or commit) crime.
 And these will be all the character has for a good long while, barring power stunts, so bear that in mind for later.